ronxldwilson/deddit/To Do.md

 Add popular communitites section

 Bug List:

-Create post not working
+9. Upvote/Downvote Comment

-3. Delete Post - Not working
+3. Delete Post - Not working in the profile view

 To Do: